magmai-ai/magmai-doc/_docs/templates/CLIP Text Encode (Prompt).md

 ### Conditioning’s Multi-level Processing

 It's important to note that **CLIP Text Encode (Prompt)** isn't the only node that can modify ```conditioning```.
 If you wish to modify it with multiple nodes, the workflow below demonstrates conditioning modified by **Apply ControlNet**.

-You can simply treat the multiple nodes within the red box as a single entity, and their collective function is to add commands that simulate character actions to conditioning. <br>More about **Apply ControlNet** in [here](https://magmai-ai.github.io/magmai-doc/nodes/Apply%20ControlNet/).
+You can simply treat the multiple nodes within the red box as a single entity, and their collective function is to add commands that simulate character actions to conditioning.
+More about **Apply ControlNet** in [here](https://magmai-ai.github.io/magmai-doc/nodes/Apply%20ControlNet/).

 <img src="https://magmai-ai.github.io/magmai-doc/doc_images/ConditioningMultiProcess.jpg" alt="Conditioning’s Multi-level Processing" width="=70%" />